 9. Does personal and/or health information leave Australia?

-Except as described in this section, we do not generally disclose your personal and/or health information outside of Australia.
+Except as described in this section, we do not generally disclose your personal and/or health information outside of the country you reside.

-We will take reasonable steps to ensure that our electronic storage service provider (and any such overseas recipients which we may use) do not breach the Privacy Principles in the Privacy Act in relation to such information.
+We will take reasonable steps to ensure that our electronic storage service provider (and any such overseas recipients which we may use) do not breach privacy laws in relation to such information.

 10. How do we protect personal and/or health information?